santatamas/blog/_posts/2017-10-01-Building-Blu-Infrastructure.md

 * You push your code to your master branch.
 * Via webhook integration, Circle picks up the changes and kicks off the build:
   * Compile the 2 projects (frontend, and backend)
-  * Builds 2 docker images from the build artifacts
+  * Build 2 docker images from the build artifacts
-  * Push the new images to my private container registry, tagged with the build number
+  * Push the new images to the private container registry, tagged with the build number
   * Use kubectl to update the image versions in the cluster
   * Send me a message on Slack with the build details
-* The image version update triggers a Kubernetes deployment update, which downloads the new images, and does a zero-downtime upgrade
+* The image version update triggers a Kubernetes deployment update, which does a zero-downtime upgrade

 The whole process takes **less than 5 minutes**.
-Even this can be halved by subscribing to Circle's layer caching service, which prevents the build server to re-download the build container images (we're talking about 2-3Gb here - *ouch!*).
+Even this can be halved by subscribing to Circle's layer caching service, which prevents the build server from re-downloading the build container images (we're talking about 2-3Gb here - *ouch!*).

-# Improvement areas
+## Improvement areas
 The current setup is far from complete; or production ready.
 It's definitely a nice start, but it still misses a few key requirements for normal operation.

 I'm planning to add the following features during the next few months: